starship/starship/docs/presets/DevMode.md

 # DevMode Preset

+- Most suitable for git devs 😁
-- This present includes infos necessary for development.
+- This present includes infos necessary for development like
-- Most suitable for git devs 😄
+  - current active branch of the repo
+  - git status [ahead/behind remote and by how much]
+  - git state  [changes made from last commit]
+  - execution time of previous command
+  - time at which each command was executed

 ![Screenshot of Dev Mode preset](/presets/img/DevMode.png)